Whether you’re a small gym or a large chain of gyms, your fitness marketing strategy is one of the most important parts of running your business.

 A complete Google My Business page will result in your brand showing up in the search engines like this when people search for your brand:

 Just be sure that all club information is updated and you choose the category of your business correctly.
 If you’re managing multiple locations, you can create multiple entries under one account.
+Remember, getting advertising fitness right might take some time, but once you do, it'll have a huge payoff!

 Keywords are the terms that people type into search engines to find your club.
 72% of the time when users search for a business online they will visit that business within 24 hours.